-Just because labored breathing is a symptom of a chronic condition doesn’t mean it’s fine or normal.
+But even if labored breathing is not a symptom of a chronic condition, that does not mean it’s fine.

-Other acute or sudden-onset conditions that may result in labored breathing include:
+Acute conditions or conditions with symptoms that come on suddenly may also result in labored breathing.
+Examples include:

 - carbon monoxide poisoning

-- fluid buildup around the lungs due to pleural effusion or pericardial effusion
+- fluid buildup around the lungs or heart due to pleural effusion or pericardial effusion

 - heart attack

 - pneumothorax, or collapsed lung